-- 1 Best on a Budget: Marfula Folding Beam
+- Best Beam on a Budget: Marfula Folding Beam

-- 3 Best for Adjustable Height: FB Sport Adjustable Beam
+- Best Adjustable Beam: FB Sport Adjustable Beam

-- 4 Best Floor Mat: Z-Athletic Reversible Cartwheel/Beam Mat
+- Best Floor Beam: Z-Athletic Reversible Cartwheel/Beam Mat

-- 5 Best for Small Storage: Z-Athletic Roll Up Balance Beam
+- Best Beam for Storage: Z-Athletic Roll Up Balance Beam

 At less than $40 this is your best choice in terms of low cost.
 In the past I’ve been weary of buying Gymnastics products via Amazon but the Marfula Beam is well made and has one year guarantee.
 Their customer service is efficient as well.